 Exceptional, motivated candidates.

-Venture students can provide your workplace with short-term assistance for special projects and a variety of workplace tasks.
-Hamilton District Christian High will connect you with exceptional, motivated candidates.
+Venture students can provide your workplace with short-term assistance for particular projects and a variety of workplace tasks.

 HDCH Venture and Co-op students: